-Welcome to the PhD in Education and Human Development Program at the Graduate School of Education, George Mason University.
+Welcome to the PhD in Education Program at the Graduate School of Education, George Mason University.
 The PhD in Education degree is specifically for professional practitioners in education, including those in public or private schools, community or government agencies, professional associations, and other education-related settings.
 Like other education doctorates, this degree program includes study and practice of educational and counseling research as well as study and application of theory and practice in the fields of education and counseling.

 This program provides an advanced professional education designed:

 - To improve knowledge and skills useful in current or planned educational and counseling roles, and